gabriboss1/Advent-of-Code-2024/README.md

 # Advent-of-Code-2024

-Solutions for AOC 2024
+Solutions for the Advent of Code 2024.

-We post code for AOC every time we make it in this repository.
-It is meant to be used after we complete the day's AOC.
+Part 1 and Part 2 are derived in the same code.